 In this FOP, a sample of aggregate is screened on the sieve separating CA and fine aggregate (FA).
-This sieve will be identified in the agency's specifications, but might be the 4.75 mm (No. 4) sieve.
-CA particles are visually evaluated to determine conformance to the specified fracture.
+This sieve will be identified in the agency's specifications but might be the 4.75 mm (No. 4) sieve.
+CA particles are visually evaluated to determine conformance to the specified fractured criteria.
 The percentage of conforming particles, by mass, is calculated for comparison to the specifications.

-- Balance or scale: Capacity sufficient for the principle sample mass, accurate to 0.1 percent of the sample mass or readable to 0.1 g, and meeting the requirements of AASHTO M 231. - Sieves: Meeting requirements of the FOP for AASHTO T 27/T 11. - Splitter: Meeting the requirements of FOP for AASHTO R 76.
+- Balance or scale: Capacity sufficient for the principal sample mass, accurate to 0.1 percent of the sample mass or readable to 0.1 g and meeting the requirements of AASHTO M 231. - Sieves: Meeting requirements of the FOP for AASHTO T 27/T 11. - Splitter: Meeting the requirements of FOP for AASHTO R 76.

-- 1. Fractured Face: An angular, rough, or broken surface of an aggregate particle created by crushing or by other means.
+- 1. Fractured criteria: Determined by the agency to define a fractured particle. - 2.
+Fractured face: An angular, rough, or broken surface of an aggregate particle created by crushing or by other means.
 A face is considered a "fractured face" whenever one-half or more of the projected area, when viewed normal to that face, is fractured with sharp and well-defined edges.
-This excludes small nicks. - 2.
+This excludes small nicks. - 3.
 Fractured particle: A particle of aggregate having at least the minimum number of fractured faces specified.
 (This is usually one or two.)